 When we pause, we take a break.
 This is a moment where our mind, our body, our whole organism, recalculate how we are vis-a-vis the situation.
 This recalculation is new information about the situation, in a very subjective way.
 That is: It is a felt sense of what’s happening to “me”, a sense of the potential danger or opportunity, and the beginning of an intuitive response to it.

 We are not necessarily conscious of our assessment of the situation and of our response.
-In fact, much of the time, if we experience it at all, it is as at a pre-verbal level, as a fuzzy felt sense.
+In fact, much of the time, if we experience it at all, it is as at a pre-verbal level, like a fuzzy felt sense.

 We are not computers or logical machines.
-Our mind evolved to give us a sense of how to face dangers and opportunities.
+Our minds evolved to give us a sense of how to face dangers and opportunities.
 The assessments it provides are not scholarly treatises, but action-oriented information.
 Subjective, as opposed to objective.
 This subjective information builds into a sense of who we are relative to the world, and into a sense of meaning and purpose.
 We are not talking here about lofty definitions of meaning and purpose: It could simply be that, at a given moment, my purpose is to tie my shoes.
-It's just what is in the moment.
+It’s just what is at the moment.

 What are the implications of this perspective?

 Being mindless means being disconnected from that moment-by-moment sense of meaning and purpose.
 No amount of lofty thinking about “meaning and purpose” can compensate for that primal alienation.

 What we’re talking about is: The practice of mindfulness involves paying attention to a sense of self.
 Not as an abstract philosophical inquiry into what “self” might be.
 More like a sense of living life as a koan: Who is it that is facing the situation?
 Who is this “me” that I experience when I am mindful?